 Mixing his indie-folk roots with pop hooks and sparse, airy production, Nashville-based songwriter, multi-instrumentalist and producer Paul Johnson shoots for the stars with Constellation, his second LP as Canyon City.
-The album is now available on all digital platforms including Spotify, iTunes, Apple Music, Amazon Music, and Google Play (10/06/17 release date).
-Johnson will donate 10% of his October album sales and streaming income to the Red Cross, in light of recent tragedies and disasters.
+The album, released October 6, 2017, is now available on all digital platforms including Spotify, iTunes, Apple Music, Amazon Music, and Google Play.

 The record arrives one year after Canyon City's debut, Midnight Waves, a viral hit whose soft-spoken songwriting has racked up a substantial Spotify audience.
-Currently, with tracks from both albums, Canyon City has an audience of over 1 million monthly Spotify listeners and over 24.6 million streams.
+Currently, with tracks from both albums, Canyon City has an audience of over 1.5 million monthly Spotify listeners and nearly 34 million streams.
 Tracks from Constellation were recently added to major Spotify playlists including "Autumn Acoustic" and "Fresh Folk."
 The streaming service also created "This Is: Canyon City," a playlist specifically for the artist with his most popular tunes.

 Just as he did on that career-launching record, Johnson wrote, performed and produced Constellation himself, working alone in his home studio.
 You can hear that sense of intimacy throughout the album's ten songs, whose lyrics spin stories of love, struggle, and personal journeys.
 Rooted in the quiet strum of Johnson's acoustic guitar and the hushed croon of his voice, Constellation shines bright during moments like "Midnight Flight" — a quiet anthem about seizing the moment, while fully acknowledging the moment is fleeting — and "Find You," a warm, woozy travel song.
 It's a personal album whose tracks were created in isolation, but Constellation still speaks to something universal, creating the soundtrack for a generation of lovers and listeners who are looking not only to find their partners, but to find themselves, as well.